angrybacon/doomsday-wiki/markdown/articles/2021/02/10/alignment.md

 suite, 4 Daze, 2-3 free cyclers and 2-3 Petal.
 They have also previously incorporated a minor creature splash within them either using 0-4 Baleful Strix or some sort of "Man plan" in the sideboard.
-The sideboard plan has ranged from Uro, Mentor or Dreadhorde Arcanist (A Wizard like Oracle) with many things like Hullbreacher (A Merfolk like Oracle), Opposition Agent and Diving Witch being tried.
+The sideboard plan has ranged from Uro, Mentor or Dreadhorde Arcanist (Now Banned) (A Wizard like Oracle) with many things like Hullbreacher (A Merfolk like Oracle), Opposition Agent and Divining Witch being tried.

 These lists can play the fast game of turn 1 Dark Ritual into Doomsday with Daze